Delhi HC stays order barring restaurants from levying service charge on customers

 The court will hear the matter next on November 25.

-The Delhi High Court on Wednesday stayed a Central Consumer Protection Authority order that barred hotels and restaurants from automatically adding service charge to food bills, Live Law reported.
+The Delhi High Court on Wednesday stayed a Central Consumer Protection Authority order that barred hotels and restaurants from adding a service charge to food bills, Live Law reported.

 On July 4, the consumer protection watchdog had said the charge, typically added to bills by restaurants in lieu of a tip, was an unfair trade practice.
 The watchdog had said restaurants cannot force the customers to pay the service charge.